fredgibbs/fredgibbs.github.io/courses/historiography/index.md

 ### [Final learning reflection](final-reflections) (15%)
 This final essay allows you describe what you learned in the course as a way of boosting your final grade.

-## Get feedback whenever you want
-**Please talk to me about your grade at any time**, and as often as you'd like.
-Please do not email about this; a conversation is far more useful and efficient and avoids misunderstandings.
-Right before or after class is a good time, as well as office hours.

 ## Submitting Work